shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 ## Deploy Creatures

-Each player deploys any number of their ready creatures to the 5 lands.
+Each player deploys any number of their ready Creatures to the 5 Lands.
 You can spread them out however you wish.
-You can add any number of creatures to each land.
-You don’t have to deploy all your creatures.
-You don’t have to deploy creatures to each land.
+You can add any number of Creatures to each Land.
+You don’t have to deploy all your Creatures.
+You don’t have to deploy Creatures to each Land.

-To deploy a creature, place it face down in front of the land you wish to deploy it to.
-If you deploy multiple creatures to the same land, place them in the same pile.
+To deploy a Creature, place it face down in front of the Land you wish to deploy it to.
+If you deploy multiple Creatures to the same Land, place them in the same pile.

+Each Creature receives a bonus or detriment depending on where it gets deployed.
+While a Creature is at a Land, it uses the Biome Modifier that matches the biome of the Land it’s at.
+If its Biome Modifier is positive, it gets a Biome Bonus; but if its Biome Modifier is negative, it gets a Biome Detriment.

+If a Creature has a Biome Bonus, it is considered to be in a home biome.
+Some Creature abilities require the Creature to be in a home biome in order to activate.

 ## Combat

-Do combat for each land separately.
-For each land:
+Do combat for each Land separately.
+For each Land:

-1. Reveal your creatures deployed at that land.
+1. Reveal your Creatures deployed at that Land.
-2. Count up your creatures’ total power at that land.
+2. Count up your Creatures’ total power at that Land.
 3. Determine which player has the highest total power.
-4. If you have the highest total power, you claim that land.
+4. If you have the highest total power, you claim that Land.
-    1. If two or more players are tied for highest total power, the land does not get claimed.
+    1. If two or more players are tied for highest total power, it’s a draw, and the Land does not get claimed.
-5. If you claim the land, put it in your land pile.
+5. If you claim the Land, put it in your Land pile.
+6. Pull back your deployed creatures.
+    1. If a creature has Base Power 0 or less, put 1 additional Rest counter on it.
+    2. If a creature has at least 1 Rest counter on it, place it in a separate Resting pile based on how many Rest counters it has.
+    3. If a creature has no Rest counters on it, then place it in your Returning pile.

 ## Round End

 When the round ends, do the following:

+1. Move Creatures from your Returning pile into your Ready pile.
-1. If you have Resting piles with Rest counters on them,
+2. If you have Resting piles with Rest counters on them,
     1. Remove 1 Rest counter from each Resting pile.
-    2. If a Resting pile now has 0 Rest counters, move it into your Ready pile.
+    2. If a Resting pile now has 0 Rest counters, move it into your Returning pile.
-2. Pull back your deployed creatures.
-    1. If a creature has Base Power 0 or less, put 1 additional Rest counter on it.
-    2. If a creature has at least 1 Rest counter on it, place it in a separate Resting pile based on how many Rest counters it has.
-    3. If a creature has no Rest counters on it, then place it in your Ready pile.
-3. If you have lands in your land pile,
+3. If you have Lands in your Land pile,
-    1. For each land card, you may remove 1 Rest counter from 1 creature.
+    1. For each Land card, you may remove 1 Rest counter from 1 Creature.
-    2. Move that creature to the Resting pile that has the same amount of Rest counters.
+    2. Move that Creature to the Resting pile that has the same amount of Rest counters.
-    3. If that creature’s last Rest counter is removed, move it to your Ready pile.
+    3. If that Creature’s last Rest counter is removed, move it to your Returning pile.
-    4. You may remove multiple Rest counters from a single creature.
+    4. You may remove multiple Rest counters from a single Creature.
-    5. You may remove Rest counters from multiple creatures.
+    5. You may remove Rest counters from multiple Creatures.
+    6. Alternatively, you may move 1 Creature from your Returning Pile to your Ready pile.
 4. Then move onto the next round.

 # Ending the Game

-The game ends when there are no more land cards left to claim.
-If you have the most land cards, you win the game.
+The game ends when there are no more Land cards left to claim.
+If you have the most Land cards, you win the game.

-Alternatively, if you claim a majority of the lands at any point in the game, all players may agree to declare you the winner and end the game early.
+Alternatively, if you claim a majority of the Lands at any point in the game, all players may agree to declare you the winner and end the game early.

 You may concede at any time, losing the game.
-When you concede the land cards you claimed don’t go back into the land deck.
+When you concede, the Land cards you claimed don’t go back into the Land deck.

-When a game ends, you may take back the land cards you own from the land deck and other players’ land piles.
+When the game ends, you may take back the Land cards you own from the Land deck and other players’ Land piles.

-# Cards
+# Deck Building

+Each player comes to the table with a deck of Creatures and a deck of Lands.
+The total cost of your Creature deck and the amount of Lands in your Land deck can vary from the rules below, but the total cost and Land amount must be agreed upon by all players ahead of time.

+## Creature Deck

+Your Creature deck can have a total cost of 100 or less.
+Each Creature has a cost ranging from 1 to 100, depending on its stats and abilities.
+There is no minimum or maximum card count.
+There is no limit on duplicate Creatures.
+You could have 10 Creatures in your deck that each cost 10, or 100 Creatures that each cost 1, or just 1 Creature that costs 100.
+It’s up to you to decide what’s optimal for your deck.

+## Land Deck

+Your Land deck must contain 25 Lands.
+Your Lands and the opponent’s Lands will be shuffled together into the same deck, so it’s best if you use card sleeves for the Lands with backs distinct from your opponent’s.

+# Custom Card Creation Rules

-There’s two types of cards: Land Cards, and Creature Cards.
+There’s two types of cards that you can create custom cards of: Land Cards, and Creature Cards.

 ## Land Cards

-Land cards are the battlegrounds where your creatures fight.
-Winning in a battleground lets you claim that land for yourself, getting you closer to winning the game.

-Land cards each have a biome, and potentially an ability.

-Biomes include
+You can create your own custom Lands.
+Each Land needs a name and a biome.

+Each Land card must have a biome.
+Choose from these biome options:

 -   Forest
 -   Mountain